jrhdoty/sudoku/README.md

 Sudoku
 =======
 ##Description
 An implementation of the classic game of Sudoku.
+[Demo it here!](http://jrhdoty.github.io/sudoku)

 ##Technologies Used
 - Javascript/CSS/HTML